 4 Day Trips You Can Take While Staying At Volcano Inn

 Not sure what to do while you’re staying at Volcano Inn?
 Here are a few day trips you can take while staying at Volcano Inn!

 Day Trip: Volcanoes National Park

-Volcanoes National Park is the most famous attraction here.
+Hawai’i Volcanoes National Park is the most famous attraction here.
 You can easily spend 2 days touring around the park to see what it has to offer.
 If you want to learn about what to see and do and where to hike, we invite you to read: What to do in Hawaii Volcanoes National Park.
+If you download the National Park Service app, it is a useful guide filled with suggestions, hikes and about how long everything will take.

 Day Trip: Green Sand Beach & Black Sand Beach